What’s so unique about kaffemik?

 I’ve had the opportunity to join a few kaffemik myself while staying in Greenland, and it’s interesting to observe; new people arrive all the time, and sometimes there is almost no one there and suddenly it’s crowded!

-When joining the kaffemik on national day, I got to taste some traditional bites from Greenland.
+When joining the kaffemik on a national day, I got to taste some traditional bites from Greenland.

 They served the fish on the stones on the beach after cooking it to make it extra salt.
 This is a really authentic way to serve the fish.

-This is mattak, also known as whale skin.
+What you see here is mattak – also known as whale skin.